openhwgroup/programs/Project-Descriptions-and-Plans/CVA6/CVA6-main-plan-approved-2024+.md

 ### Verification

 To foster cooperation and efficiency within OpenHW Group, CVA6 will use and contribute to **core-v-verif**.

-Spike will be used as a reference ISS.
-Imperas OVPSim could be considered in the future.
+**Spike** will be used as a reference ISS for some configurations.
+Synopsys/Imperas OVPSim can be considered for other configurations.

 Gateways between OpenHW core-v-verif repositories and Thales internal environment (GitLab, CI...) will be set up.

-Early 2023, the verification has been split into several steps:
-- **Step 1**: Verify the features available to the programmer (RISC-V instructions, CSRs...) of **CV32A60X**, a "small" configuration of CVA6.
-- **Step 2**: Verify the **CV32A60X** microarchitecture, i.e. the non-ISA performance features (e.g. branch prediction, caches...)
-- **Step 3**: Verify a CV64A6__ "large" configuration.
+The verification sub-projects plans will provide more insight into the verification methods.

 ## Future enhancements (off project):

-Increasing the core architectural performance (dual issue...), adding RISC-V extensions, delivering a larger subsystem (SMP multi-core, peripherals, accelerators...)
+Increasing the core architectural performance (out-of-order...), adding RISC-V extensions, adhering to a RISC-V profile, delivering a larger subsystem (SMP multi-core, peripherals, accelerators...)

 ## Explanation of why OpenHW should do this project